 Prince originally recorded "Raspberry Beret" in 1982, but re-worked it with his newly re-formed Revolution backing band, which had just crystalized into what would become the fan favorite lineup: Brown Mark on bass, Bobby Z on drums, Wendy Melvoin, Lisa Coleman and Doctor Fink on keyboard, backing guitar, and backing vocals.
 If you blinked in the mid-'80s, you missed it, because this incarnation of the Revolution broke up by 1986, with Prince firing everybody but Doctor Fink.

 This stands as one of the finest examples of the "Minneapolis sound," blending in finger-cymbals, a string section, and a harmonica as a strategy to create a well-rounded groove.
-This style is sometimes called "The Prince Sound," but there were a lot of other guys making it as well, many of them working with Prince at some point.
-For a great explanation of that sound and how it led to Paula Abdul's music career, check out our interview with Oliver Leiber
+This style is sometimes called "The Prince Sound," but there were a lot of other folks making it as well, many of them working with Prince at some point.
+For a great explanation of that sound and how it led to Paula Abdul's music career, check out the Songfacts interview with Oliver Leiber

 This song was used in the soundtrack to Girl 6, a 1996 film about a troubled actress turned phone sex worker.
 It was directed by Spike Lee and has Quentin Tarantino (!) in a supporting role.

 At the time this was released, Prince was under fire from Tipper Gore during the notorious PMRC witch hunt, which placed two of his songs on the list of the "filthy 15" - "Darling Nikki

 " was the original song that got Tipper's goat.
 So this is one of the songs where Prince started making his lyrics more family friendly.
 Nevertheless, you can't miss "Old Man Johnson" as a reference to his you-know-what.
 Normally we'd stay clear of looking for euphemisms in lyrics, but come on, this is Prince we're talking about.